Khan/wonder-blocks/packages/wonder-blocks-core/docs.md

 `wonder-blocks-core` provides building blocks for other `wonder-blocks` components.
 These components, `View` and `Text` can also be used on their own.

 `View` roughly maps to `div` and `Text` roughly maps to `span`.

+These components can take styles in a variety of manners:

+- An inline style object
+- An `aphrodite` StyleSheet style
+- An array combining the above

 ```js
 const {StyleSheet} = require("aphrodite");